rebecca-makar/rebecca-makar.github.io/1520/presentations/javascript/js.md

 ## Scripting Languages

+* A scripting or script language is a programming language that supports scripts: programs written for a special run-time environment that automate the execution of tasks that could alternatively be executed one-by-one by a human operator.
+Scripting languages are often interpreted (rather than compiled).
 * Programming languages designed for use within a given runtime environment
 	* Often to automate tasks for the user
 	* `bash`, `zsh`, `fish`